w3c/wcag-act-rules/content/rules/2ee8b8/proposed.md

 <a class="example-link" title="Failed Example 8" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/2ee8b8/76f13f1f281ce75a9ec30edf1729462ac3e0ac57.html">Open in a new tab</a>

 This button's accessible name contains the same tokens that are in the visible label.
-But they aren't in the same order, so it fails the [contiguous subsequence][] check part of the [label in name algorithm][], and so it fails the rule.
+But they aren't in the same order, so it fails the [contiguous subsequence][] check part of the [label in name algorithm][].

 ```html
 <button aria-label="how are you"><span>you</span><span>how</span><span>are</span></button>